Thick, rich tonkotsu ramen w/ great broth. Cute interior. Fav spot for many.

-"The spicy tonkotsu ramen and the okonomiyaki are highly recommended dishes at Kohoku-ku."
+"The spicy tonkotsu ramen and okonomiyaki are highly recommended by a satisfied customer who enjoyed them before a Broadway show."

 Important Note

-One user found the ramen to be just 'alright' compared to other establishments.
+One user found the ramen to be just 'alright' and preferred several other ramen establishments in the city.

 Positive"Kohoku-ku is mentioned as having very good ramen."